 To become a Henselmans Certified Personal Trainer, it is imperative that you can demonstrate proper exercise technique.
-At some point during the online exam, you'll be asked to upload 4 videos demonstrating good form during at least 3 repetitions of each of the following 4 exercises.
+As part of the exam, you have to upload 4 videos demonstrating good form during at least 3 repetitions of each of the following 4 exercises.
 Each video should show your entire body during the entire repetition without any supportive training gear: no powerlifting belt, Olympic weightlifting shoes or knee/elbow wraps.
-Knee/elbow sleeves are fine.
+Knee/elbow sleeves are fine though.

 Either a powerlifting or Romanian deadlift.
 Video angle: straight from the side or slightly diagonal.
 Your hips should be visible during the full repetition.

-Technique criteria: